Last Updated on March 10, 2023 by The Filtery

 You’re probably well aware of the debate about which is “better”—real or artificial Christmas trees.
 Which is healthier and safer for kids and pets?
 Which one is better for the environment?

-So in this article, we’re going to give you the lowdown on everything you need to know about potential toxins in real and artificial Christmas trees so that you can make the best decision for yourself and your family.
-We’ll also give you suggestions on how to reduce your exposure and then some ideas for unconventional Christmas tree alternatives!
+So to help you make your choice, we’re giving you the lowdown on everything you need to know about potential environmental toxins in real and artificial Christmas trees.
+We’ll also give you suggestions on how to reduce your exposure and then some ideas for unconventional Christmas tree alternatives as well.

 Let’s get into it.